Week Two

 Day #14: Catch-Up and Reflect

 More time today to catch up and also go deeper, if it is of interest to you.
 And a reminder that part of learning and reflecting is not simply about thinking, but also honoring our emotional and embodied reactions.
 There is important information in our feelings and bodies.
-If you are comfortable doing so, as you consider this week’s theme of “Mobilizing the Current ‘We’” and the related prompts, pay attention to what emotions and sensations come up.
-What are they telling you?
-Coming up tomorrow: Week Three Theme: Build
+Day #8 – Address White Privilege and Supremacy Culture Day #9 – Address Poverty and Othering of Those Living in Poverty Day #10 -Advance Nutrition Equity and The Right to Nutritious Food Day #11 – Advance and Advocate for

 Day #13: Catch-Up and Reflect

 We are leaving space on the weekends for FSNE REC participants to catch up on any topics from the week that you may not have been able to get to and/or to go a bit deeper in your explorations of a particular prompt, topic or materials.
 See below for links to all the prompts of this past week, all of which speak to how we can mobilize and focus “the current ‘we’.”
-Day #12 – Support Community Food Sovereignty and Self-Determination Day #11 – Advance and Advocate for Equitable Food Policy
+Day #8 – Address White Privilege and Supremacy Culture Day #9 – Address Poverty and Othering of Those Living in Poverty

 Day #12: Support Community Food Sovereignty and Self-Determination